galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 FE normally has a weighted Key Item placement algorithm, that prioritizes `Kmain` checks over every other check; basically only half (or a few more) of the flags-possible `Ksummon`/`Kmoon` checks actually get added to the slots to which key items are assigned, and similarly for each area with monster boxes under Kmiab, where the first two are added and then maybe more, randomly.
 This flag removes that weighting, so that every check has the same chance of having a key item.

-- [KStart]: Added ability to specify key items as the starting item granted {: #kstart }

 ## Character Flags

-- [CNopartner]: Disables your starting partner.
-{: #nopartner }
-- [Cpaladin]: Cecil starts as a paladin.
-Ordeals is still available as an objective as usual.
-{: #cpaladin }
-- [Chi]: New characters are required to join the party, even if your party is full.
-{: #chi }
-- [Cfifo]: When dismissing a character, you must dismiss the character that has been in your party the longest.
-{: #cfifo}
-- [Csuperhero]: This flag acts the same as Chero, except your starting character will obtain incredible stat boosts, until finding the earth crystal (their one weakness).
-Trading in the Earth Crystal to the boss in the Tower of Zot removes the Earth Crystal from your inventory and restores the stat boosts.
-{: #superhero }
-- Ctreasure
-    - [Ctreasure-free] Free characters will instead be found in treasure chests in the overworld.
-Restricted characters will be found in MIABs
-{: #ctreasure-free  }
-    - [Ctreasure-earned] Earned characters will instead be found in treasure chests in the overworld.
-Restricted characters will be found in MIABs
-{: #ctreasure-earned  }
-    - [Ctreasure-unsafe] Free characters will normally all be placed in treasures in the overworld only.
-With this flag however, characters will be distributed throughout the underworld,overworld and moon.
-This means you may end up with no characters in chests in the overworld.
-{: #ctreasure-unsafe  }
-    - [Ctreasure-relaxed] Restricted characters will be found in all chests.
-No characters will be placed in MIAB chests.
-{: #ctreasure-relaxed }

-!!! info "Linked Flags"
-    In order to enable any of the Ctreasure flags, you must select treasure settings that randomize chest contents.
-The flag validation will remove your Ctreasure flags when any of Tvanilla, Tshuffle, and Tempty are set.

-    * Enabling Ctreasure:free enables C:nofree.
-    * Enabling Ctreasure:earned enables C:noearned.
-Unlike the main site, character sprites at overworld locations are not replaced by piggy sprites.
-    * Enabling either Ctreasure:unsafe or Ctreasure:relaxed will enable both Ctreasure:free and Ctreasure:earned, if neither Ctreasure:free nor Ctreasure:earned are explicitly set.

 ### `Cthrift[n]` {: .h6 }